harsha-chirumamilla/resume-screening/README.md

 ## Other things to know:
 1. The data of shortlisted candidates will be stored in a MySQL database, making it feasible to view their profiles.

+2. The 'pages' folder should be placed in the same parent folder which contains 'HR.py' and 'Show Resumes.py' shouldn't be moved out of 'pages'

 ## Datasets used for the model:
 1. https://www.kaggle.com/datasets/gauravduttakiit/resume-dataset